 Activity Overview: There are many different types of energy, including light energy and heat energy.
-Solar energy, meaning energy from the sun, creates both heat energy and light energy.
+Solar energy, meaning from the sun, creates both heat energy and light energy.
 To demonstrate the types of energy that the sun creates, we are going to make a solar oven.

 Time: 20-25 minutes for the solar oven build.
 5-10 minutes for ingredients preparation and cooking.

 Materials: Marshmallows, Graham Crackers, Chocolate Pieces, Aluminum Foil, Cardboard Box, Piece of Cardboard Larger Than the Box